 The mission of The Jude House is to guide our clients towards living substance-free and contribute to their overall well-being by inviting them to come together as a community with knowledge, compassion, and unity to heal, changing lives one day at a time.
 Addiction is a heavy burden and we are committed to bearing some of the weight of our clients until they can stand on their own.

 Welcome to The Jude House, Inc.

 Founded in 1972, The Jude House has grown from a volunteer effort to help one man into a comprehensive, 180-day, residential substance use treatment facility.
-Operated by a professional staff of 56 volunteers, we have credentialed and experienced clinicians who
+Operated by a professional staff of 60 and volunteers.
+We have credentialed and experienced clinicians who provide compassionate care.

 The majority of our patients are men ages 18 to 65.
 As an approved facility for Maryland 8507 program, more than half of our residents come directly from the Maryland Criminal Justice System and have been incarcerated for extended periods.
 Our objective is to help

 these individuals overcome not only substance use but traumatic and justice-involved pasts.

 Our unique program is certified through CARF and the Behavioral Health Administration (BHA), offering priority placement to individuals transitioning from incarceration.
 Our facility can accommodate up to 55 patients at one time with a consistent waiting list of up to six months.

 The Jude House logo that features a large tree in the background and two contrasting paths leading up to the tree was developed by both patients and staff of our program.
 In 2014 a few motivated patients worked with staff to create our "Meditation area" under the branches of two large oak trees on our property.
 A beautiful oasis of shade and solitude, the meditation tree has been a place for recovery to grow, reality to be faced, and commitments to be made.